 Women’s Party Games

 When I think of the most fun I’ve had with friends during a Girls’ Night In, it always revolves around games.
 Games are a fun way to interact and to find out a lot about your friends.
-Who’s most competitive?
-Or the loudest?
-Or funniest?
+Who’s the most competitive?
+The loudest?
+The funniest?
 People’s true personalities tend to come out when you play games together.
 They’re my absolute favorite way to spend an evening with friends.

-And that’s why today I’m sharing 10 of the most fun Girls’ Night In game ideas that you can play with your friends.
+And that’s why today I’m sharing 10 of the most fun women’s party games that you can play with your friends.
 Let’s check them out!

 Pit is a great classic party game for 3-8 players that’s fast-paced, competitive, and fun to play.
 It’s also easy to explain to newcomers as all you have to do is try to trade your cards with other players until you have a set (you do this loudly, by yelling the number of cards you’re trying to trade).
 Once you have one, you hit the bell, and win that round!
 If you get the Bear, you lose points at the end.
 Simple and a lot of fun.